 Next reason would be being farther ahead than all other participants that signs up after you.
 This is important if you choose a Full placement option (find out the different options in the next section), as it gives you the advantage to choose from our list of available offers before all students that signed up after you.

 The students that sign up first do it with the lowest possible initial deposit and get the longest time-frame to complete the rest of the payments, thus giving you and/or your family plenty of time to plan ahead and figure out the financial part.

 Besides the comfortable pay periods you will be able to benefit from avoiding rush periods which leads to your documents being processed first, which leads to having your visa interview earlier – February or March, whenever the US Embassy opens the J1 visa schedule and being done with the entire process well before the end of the school year.

 Тhe Work and Travel program has two different options to choose from – Self or Full placement.
 No matter which one you choose, keep in mind we have a special AUBG discounted price and special program condition!
 Learn more in our office!

 As the name suggests it the self-placement option requires the participant to provide his or her’s own job offer.
 Understandably the people that have already been in the US before can procure one easily, while it could be quite a strenuous task for someone with no previous connections with the US.

 On the other hand, the Full placement option includes a job offer form alongside the program.
 The job offers you will be able to choose from are provided by our partners in the US – CIEE.
 The employers in that list are longstanding partners of CIEE and have been vetted numerous times.
 Events called job fairs are then organized, where you can meet with the employers themselves or their representatives and have an interview for the position you desire.
-For your convenience you can choose either to enroll for in-person event, or to choose the option for online job interview.
+For your safety and convenience all the job interviews for season 2021 will be conducted online on a virtual job fairs.

 AUBG and Work&Travel